graphadvocates/docs/community-grants/privacy-policy.md

 ***

-## INTERNATIONAL DATA TRANSFERS
+## International data transfers
 All information processed by us may be transferred, processed, and stored anywhere in the world, including, but not limited to, the United States or other countries, which may have data protection laws that are different from the laws where you live.
 We endeavor to safeguard your information consistent with the requirements of applicable laws.

-## RETENTION OF PERSONAL INFORMATION
+## Retention of personal information
 We store the personal information we collect as described in this Privacy Policy for as long as you use our Contributions or as necessary to fulfill the purpose(s) for which it was collected, provide our Services, resolve disputes, establish legal defenses, conduct audits, pursue legitimate business purposes, enforce our agreements, and comply with applicable laws.

-## SUPPLEMENTAL NOTICE FOR CALIFORNIA RESIDENTS
+## Supplemental notice for California residents
 This Supplemental California Privacy Notice only applies to our processing of personal information that is subject to the California Consumer Privacy Act of 2018 (“CCPA”).
 The CCPA provides California residents with the right to know what categories of personal information we